girlscript/winter-of-contributing/C_CPP/Data Structures/Matrix/Lower_triangular.md

 # Lower Triangular Matrix

- A square matrix is called **lower triangular** if all the entries above the main diagonal are zero.
+ In the mathematics, a triangular matrix is a special kind of *square matrix* and  a square matrix is called **Lower Triangular** if all the elements above the diagonal are **0**.

  ![lower triangular](https://imgur.com/dNyIBpt.jpg)